 PART IV - APPENDICES

-Certain topics which benefit from a more in-depth review are located in this section, along with cross-references to relevant information elsewhere in the manual and concluding with a keyword index.
-Appendix D: lists all shortcut keys.
+Certain topics which benefit from in-depth coverage are located in this section, along with cross-references to relevant information elsewhere in the manual and a keyword index.
+Appendix C: lists all shortcut keys.

 Chapter 2 INTRODUCTION